aleguy02/aleguy02/README.md

 <h2>About Me</h2>

 I'm a Computer Science major at the University of Florida who loves writing code.
 In my free time, I love staying up to date on the latest in <a href="https://techcrunch.com/" target="_blank">tech</a> and <a href="https://www.youtube.com/c/SkillUp" target="_blank">video games</a>, taking care of my bonsai trees 🌱, and using my art skills (either by drawing or making UIs).
 Ever since I downloaded the GitHub mobile app, I’ve been enjoying scrolling through GitHub and discovering cool repositories.

+**Check out my web server and blog at [aleguy02.dev](aleguy02.dev) and [blog.aleguy02.dev](blog.aleguy02.dev)!**

 Right now I'm learning about